-Boat fuel tank cleaning should be a part of your regular maintenance routine, particularly if your vesssel has sat for an extended time during the off-season.
+Boat fuel tank cleaning should be a part of your regular maintenance routine, particularly if your vessel has sat for an extended time during the off-season.
 You need to as good a care of your boat fuel tank as you do your boat hull.
-A sludgy fuel tank can cause engine problems that even the best fuel filter won't
+A sludgy fuel tank can cause engine problems that even the best fuel filter won't.

 Understand Boat Fuel Tank Cleaning

 When it comes to boat fuel tank cleaning, you need to understand what happens to boat fuel in a sealed tank.
 When fuel is sealed inside a tank, it will begin to breakdown chemically, separating into the additives and fuel components.
 The additives will sink, concentrating at the bottom of the tank as a thick sludge.
 Condensation will also form in the tank as the additives break apart, creating moisture, which adds to the sludge.
 This is what you need to clean when you are flushing out your boat's fuel tank.

 You will find multiple suggestions for cleaning your boat fuel tank online.
 Understand that cleaning out your fuel tank includes cleaning out flammable material.
 If you have questions or concerns, you should contact a professional.
 Cleaning your fuel tank should always be performed with safety as the primary objective.
 Clean it in an area that is well ventilated and avoid sparks while handling materials.